 How much does it cost?

-The procedures are covered by Medicare and Private health insurance but there will be out of pocket expense.
-Our costs are very competitive, the amount will depend on your private insurance status.
+The procedures are covered by the appropriate level of private health insurance but there will be an out of pocket expense.
+Our costs are very competitive, the amount will depend on your private insurance.
 We can help with doctor and hospital costing and advise whether you may be able to access superannuation to fund surgery.

 Can I eat normal food after surgery?